arrayfire/arrayfire-windows-scripts/README.md

 ### run_test.bat
 * Runs files from tests.
-* Usage: .\run_test.bat expr device
+* Usage: .\run_test.bat expr CUDA=cuda_device OPENCL=cl_devlce
 * All tests that match the expression expr are run on the device.
 Both are optional.
+    * Pass . or _ as expr to run all tests.
+    * To run all tests from one backend, pass cpu, cuda or opencl as expr
+* The devices are optional.
+Not passing would make it device 0
+* Example: .\run_test transpose CUDA=1 OPENCL=0
-  * Not passing expr runs all tests and not passing device runs it on the device 0.
+    * This will run all tests for transpose (cpu/cuda/opencl) on CUDA device 1 and OpenCL device 0.

 ### run_example.bat
 * Runs files from examples.